vpand/icpp/README.md

 OPTIONS:

-Generic Options:

-  --help            - Display available options (--help-hidden for more) --help-list       - Display list of available options (--help-list-hidden for more) --version         - Display the version of this program

 ICPP Interpretable Object Launch Pad Options:

   --fire=<string>   - Fire the input source file to the connected remote icpp-gadget to execute it.